tritemio/FRETBursts/docs/source/installation.rst

 As a rule, all new development takes place on separate "feature branches".
 The master branch should always be stable and releasable.
-The advantage of installing from the master branch is that you can easily get immidiate updates without waiting for a formal release.
+The advantage of installing from the master branch is that you can get updates without waiting for a formal release.
 If there are some errors you can always roll back to the latest released version to get your job done.
 Since you have the full version down to the commit level printed in the notebook you will know which version